 Please do not ignore any letters about your rent, as the sooner you talk to us, the more help we can offer.

 We also have a Welfare Specialist team within our income department who can offer you advice and practical assistance in making any claim for benefits.
 Alternatively call the National Debtline on 0808 808 4000.

 - Our Money and Debt advice pages for support with managing your finances.

-- Our Welfare Reform and Benefits page to find out how the welfare reforms may affect, and use our DIY benefits calculators to see what benefits you may be entitled to.
+- Our Universal Credit and benefit changes page to find out how the welfare reforms may affect, and use our DIY benefits calculators to see what benefits you may be entitled to.

 - The paying your rent page on the Money Advice Service website.

 If you are struggling to pay a shortfall in your rent, you may be able to claim a discretionary housing payment (DHP).

 A DHP can be claimed when you are already getting either Universal Credit or Housing Benefit.

 Your local authority is able to make a short-term award if you are struggling to pay your rent.
 This is often when you are affected by the bedroom tax or benefit cap but can also be for other reasons such as short term illness or family circumstances.